 I admired director Roger Kumble’s first work, the stylish and sophisticated teen film Cruel Intentions (1999), but he has spent the decade since frittering that promise away making instantly forgettable teen comedies and romcoms.
 (Furry Vengeance would be Kumble’s last theatrical film and in the decade since he has only worked as a tv episode director).
 Similarly, when he first appeared in the mid-1990s, Brendan Fraser seemed a funny presence.
 However, from the late 1990s on, Fraser has become stuck in the same lazy comic routine without variance and any potential he had as a serious actor has long evaporated.

 Perhaps the saddest thing about Furry Vengeance is that Brendan Fraser has elected to come on board as an executive producer.
 Doing so is usually an opportunity for a name actor to shepherd in a production that otherwise might not have made it and in turn push a vehicle that would show off their acting range.
 On the other hand, Fraser has gone exactly the opposite way here and is at his most blandly ingratiating – it is an entirely vapid performance.
-It is not that Brendan Fraser is unable to act – see the solid dramatic work he has done in the likes of The Passion of Darkly Noon (1995), Gods and Monsters (1998) and The Quiet American (2002) – it is just that he has now figured out he can make a multi-million dollar paycheque by no longer bothering.
+It is not that Brendan Fraser is unable to act – see the solid dramatic work he has done in the likes of The Passion of Darkly Noon (1995), Gods and Monsters (1998), The Quiet American (2002) and his award-winning turn in The Whale (2022) – it is just that he has now figured out he can make a multi-million dollar paycheque by no longer bothering.